Archie888/csharp-math-expression-parser/README.md

 # C# Math Expression Parser

 A compact, easy to use and flexible mathematical expression parser and evaluator written in C#.
-This library allows you to parse and evaluate complex mathematical expressions at runtime, supporting a wide range of mathematical operations, functions, and constants.
+This library allows you to parse and evaluate complex mathematical expressions at runtime, supporting the basics of mathematical operations, functions, and constants.

 ## Features